- Latest Update: 6/14/2021 – Updated new video of Dr. Svetlana Blitshteyn regarding Dysautonomia under the Keys to Recovery section

 - Original post date: 10/13/2020 (Change Log at bottom of the article)

-This is a departure from our usual game-related content, but I thought this was important to post since I believe this could help some people going through what I’ve been experiencing since the beginning of March 2020.
+While this post is a departure from game-related content, I thought this was important to post since I believe this could help some people going through what I’ve experienced since the beginning of March 2020.
 This Covid-19 Long-Hauler Recovery post is a work in progress that I will continue to update with new information as it emerges.
-I created this document to share some of the things I’ve learned during my 12-month struggle (and counting) with Chronic Long Covid-19.
+I created this document to share some of the things I’ve learned during my 14-month struggle (and counting) with Chronic Long Covid-19.

 If you had Covid-19 and have been suffering from symptoms for a month or longer, check out the new Long Hauler program offered by Dr. Yogendra and IncellDX.
 Note: We have no affiliation with the program and do not benefit in any way.
 I received my results back from November, which shows inflammation markers 45 times higher than normal.
 More details on this explained below under the Resources For Long Haulers section.